 There are two primary types of cyclical wave formations – the Transverse Wave and the Longitudinal Wave structure containing patterns.
 The computer models are further divided between fixed cycles and cyclical activity determined entirely by the computer.

-The EMPIRICAL (hard wired) transverse frequencies of a fixed duration are displayed in a separate line both short and long-term frequencies.
+The EMPIRICAL (hard-wired) transverse frequencies of a fixed duration are displayed in a separate line both short and long-term frequencies.
 Then there is the far more complex dynamic longitudinal wave frequencies which fluctuate in duration.
 These are entirely ascertained by the computer on its own without predetermining the frequencies.
 This is displayed in the second row from the top listed as Composite for here this line reflects ALL the various cycle frequencies the computer discovers without limitation.
 These are the two primary types of cyclical activity.

 Gold Daily January 1980

 The top line is the Composite, which is the sum of the cyclical models below including both Transverse and Longitudinal based cyclical timing models.
-As state above, this is the primary line to watch for this reflects the most important turning points which can be a high or low.
+As stated above, this is the primary line to watch for this reflects the most important turning points which can be high or low.
 You obviously know the difference as you are moving into that target date.

 Pictured here in Figure #1 is an Array for gold in January 1980 at the major high compiled January 9, 1980.
 We can see that this picked January 21 as the high.
-There were two sets of back to back Directional Change targets.
-The first was 5 days BEFORE the high and clearly marked the breakout to the upside which the second caught the actual high on the 21st of January.
-That morning, Gold opened up limit at $875 on the spot closing at $850 after falling to $831.
+There were two sets of back-to-back Directional Change targets.
+The first was 5 days BEFORE the high and clearly marked the breakout to the upside the second caught the actual high on the 21st of January.
+That morning, Gold opened up the limit at $875 on the spot closing at $850 after falling to $831.
 It had been just $597 at the low the week of January 7 and rallied about $300 into January 21 st. We can see that the top Composite picked the 21st as did the Empirical timing model which is Transverse in design.

 The Directional Change can be by itself a very fascinating tool.
-The Directional Change can at times be the beginning of a breakout to a new trading level (major thrust) in one direction which the market is making a break to a new plateau in price movement up or down.
+The Directional Change can at times be the beginning of a breakout to a new trading level (major thrust) in one direction in which the market is making a break to a new plateau in price movement up or down.
 However, at other times, Directional Changes can mark the high or low and the culmination of a trend.
 The Daily Array on gold pictured at the top showed two Directional Changes back to back which picked the major high in Gold during 1980.

 The Directional Change can at times be the beginning of a breakout to a new trading level as was the case for the week of 11/02/2014 in the Dow.
 This was confirming that the Dow would take off to a new plateau in price movement.